1970 Fender Twin Reverb

 1973 Fender Bassman head

-I found this one in an advert, while I was away for a couple of weeks.
+This one I found in an advert while I was away for a couple of weeks.
 A phone call later, I had secured the amp.
-We decided to talk more when I had returned home, and arrange the transport (as the amp was located in Sundsvall, 500 km’s from Stockholm).
-I got home sunday night, and monday morning the owner called, telling me that he was leaving for Stockholm right away.
+We decided to talk more when I had returned home, and arrange the transport (as the amp was located in Sundsvall, 400-odd kilometers from Stockholm).
+I got home Sunday night, and Monday morning the owner called, telling me that he was leaving for Stockholm right away.
 He wanted to know if he should bring the amp… Needless to say, I said yes, and we met up later that day.
 I walked into a room full of amps, and in the center was a Steinway Grand, stripped of its strings and keys – apparently, the guy repairs grand pianos for a living… A cool job, indeed!
 And a cool guy, to boot – thanks Lars, for selling me this jem!

 The amp is a 50 watt export model, which was manufactured in parallel to the regular US model.
 It’s the same as a Bassman (renamed ”Bassman 50” in 1972), only with a 220 volt power transformer.
 Of course there were other export models as well, which had voltage selectors (either on the back plate or internal), but the ones with a fixed 220 volt tranny seems to be the only ones that actually said ”export” on the faceplate.
 Weirdly, in contrast to the Bandmaster Reverb, this one doesn’t seem to mind at all that the mains voltage these days is quite a bit higher than 220 volts… Anyway, dating this one was a breeze, thanks to my good friend Dirk (singlecoil.com).
 From the serial # A57934, we can deduct (or rather, he could) that it was built in april 1973.

 The amp sounds great – it growls and barks, but in a softer, more mellow way than the ’72 50w Marshall I used to have.
-I bought it to power my Fender Vibratone leslie, a job it does admirably, but it has also been used as a stand-alone amp with a 2×12″ cab, and lately it’s also been used as a bass amp (with a 2×12″ bass cab).
-I’ve also recently bought a case for it, so now it rides in comfort and style 🙂
+I bought it to power my Fender Vibratone leslie, a job it does admirably, but it has also been used as a stand-alone amp with a 2×12″ cab, and lately it’s also been used as a bass amp (with an EBS Classic 1×12″ cab).
+I’ve also bought a case for it, so now it rides in comfort and style 🙂

 This amp is from the very early ’90s with a quite low serial number (#226).
 In the late ’80s, Yamaha asked amp designer Mike Soldano to design a dual channel amp for them, and this was the result.
 Its design shares many bits with the very expensive and coveted Soldano SLO-100, but obviously differs in that the Yamaha has separate tone controls for the two channels.
-To save a bit on the cost, Yamaha also did cut a couple of corners compared to the original design, but on the whole, it is a really nice amp.
-It never really took off, though – it probably wasn’t cool enough, being a Yamaha and all.
+To save a bit on the cost, some corners have been cut compared to the original design, but on the whole, it is a really nice amp.
+I’ve recently learned that these amps were apparently built by Dennis Kager (of Sundown amps fame) for Yamaha/Soldano – here’s a good read on Dennis, where the T-100 amp production is mentioned.
+Anyway, the amps never really took off – it probably wasn’t cool enough, being a Yamaha and all.

 I actually played this very amp when it first arrived in Sweden, and remember really liking it.
 Even so, I passed (probably for the reason mentioned above), and kept on lusting after a proper Soldano amp.
 Apparently, so did everybody else who tried it, and the amp ended up unsold and unloved at the back of the music store’s storage room.
-Fast forward a decade and a bit… Some time in the mid-late ’90s, a friend of mine was looking for an amp to power his Vibratone (yup, the one found right on this page).
-I pointed him towards Estrad Musik (now 4sound Folkungagatan) in Stockholm, and told him to ask my friends there if they had something laying around.
+Fast forward a decade and a bit… Some time in the mid-late ’90s, a friend of mine was looking for an amp to power his Hammond organ through a Vibratone leslie (yup, the one found right on this page).
+I pointed him towards Estrad Musik (later 4sound Folkungagatan, now defunct) in Stockholm, and told him to ask my friends there if they had something laying around.
 The T-100 was brought up from the depths of the store, and ended up serving him well for many years.

 Fast forward another decade and a bit, and the T-100 was sitting idle once again.
 The clean channel had failed a good while back, and playing Hammond through just the dirty channel wasn’t really ideal.
 It was ripe and ready for a change of ownership, thus.
-And some 20+ years after I first tried it at the store (and really should have bought it), it’s finally home 🙂 I will eventually repair it, while also performing a couple of the common mods that is supposed to bring it closer to the SLO-100.
-But that’s for another day, I suppose.
+And some 20+ years after I first tried it at the store (and really should have bought it), it’s finally home 🙂 I have since repaired the amp – one of the plate resistors to V5 had failed (both of those resistors have now been overkill-upgraded to 2W Metal Oxide resistors, making them unlikely to fail again).
+Next up is the choke mod, new filter caps throughout, some tweaks to the reverb circuit (the amp is driving the reverb tank way too hard, to the point of feedback on the drive channel) and I will probably also remove the bright cap on the drive channel gain pot.
+Also, some new tubes would be in order – the amp still has all of the original Yamaha-stamped tubes in it 🙂 That said, only a couple of the preamp tubes are starting to become microphonic – the four 6L6GC power tubes all seem just fine.

 Marshall 3210 Lead 100 Mosfet

-In 1984, Marshall launched a 3/4 scale line of amps, consisting of the 2204S (a 50w single-channel amp), a dual channel solid state preamp/tube power amp hybrid (the 30w Artist 3203) and this one – the 100w Mosfet model.
-The line also came with straight and slanted 4×10″ and 2×12″ cabs, to make up a slightly smaller Marshall stack.
-I don’t really see myself using a Marshall very much (I am a Fender guy, after all), but I remember these from when I started getting serious about playing guitar, and thought it could be nice to have one.
+In 1984, Marshall launched a 3/4 scale line of amps, consisting of the 2204S (a 50w single-channel all tube amp), the Artist 3203 (a 30w dual channel solid state preamp/tube power amp hybrid) and this one – the 3210 Lead 100 Mosfet (fully solid state).
+The line came with straight and slanted 4×10″ (1965A/B) and 2×12″ (1966A/B) cabs, to make up a slightly smaller Marshall stack.
+I’ve never seen myself using a Marshall very much (I am a Fender guy, after all), but I remember these from when I started getting serious about playing guitar, and thought it could be nice to have one.
 I’d love to get my hands on the Artist 3203 and one of the matching cabs too.

 Hammer 1×12″ cab

-I needed a cab for the Marshall, and found this one locally (where I lived at the time, I should add).
+I needed a cab for the Marshall head, and found this one locally (where I lived at the time, I should add).
 It was built by a guy who – when he feels like it – whip together a few cabs and sell them, and I got it relatively cheaply.
-It came empty and I have since loaded it with a 16 ohm Celestion V12-60 I had lying around.
-It’s a basic Fender Blues JR-style cab, and it sounds just fine.
+It came empty and I loaded it with a 16 ohm Celestion V12-60 I had lying around.
+At the moment, the cab is loaded with an 8 ohm 1989 Celestion G12M-70, and it sounds just fine.

 Um… so what is a modern Crate amp doing amongst all the old Fenders, then?
 Well… the story was – as always – that I was looking for something else, and just happened upon this one.
 I was going to buy a Roland Micro Cube, actually, to use as a test amp in my workshop.
 As you may or may not know, I modify pedals in my spare time, and I’d gotten really tired of warming up my Twin every time I wanted to check that a pedal was working properly before I shipped it off to its owner.
 Basically, I was looking for a tiny practice amp.
 I had thought about getting a Pignose, but ended up shopping for the Micro Cube.
 And of course they were fresh out of them in the shop… I told Leffe (at 4Sound Stockholm, previously known as Estrad Musik) what I was looking for, and he whipped out this little puppy.
 It had been sitting in the shop for quite some time, so I got a great deal on it.
 Once again, Leffe and the crew at 4Sound Stockholm has hooked me up – I can’t say enough good things about that store and its staff!